The ocean stores huge amounts of carbon dioxide (CO2) that would otherwise be in the atmosphere.

 Challenge three: how will climate change-induced shifts in respiration by the marine ecosystem affect the future ocean storage of carbon?

 Organic carbon produced in the upper ocean cannot be returned to the atmosphere until it is converted back into CO2 by the respiration of marine organisms.

 Deeper ocean respiration supports longer carbon storage as it takes longer to return to the ocean surface and make contact with the atmosphere.

-We also know that these organisms are responding to anthropogenic changes, such as changes in temperature which affect the metabolism of organisms.
+We also know that these organisms are responding to anthropogenic changes, such as changes in temperature that affect the metabolism of organisms.

 In addition, existing models only reproduce a limited selection of relevant processes, with no consistency in that selection across models.

 Examples of significant knowledge gaps relating to key processes include:

 - what is the relative influence of size, shape and composition of non-living organic material in determining the rate at which it is converted back to CO2?